Proxy-Phaethon/chaos/docs/syntax/contracts.md

 Contracts are executable actions available to Chaos programs.

-A contract receives the current value as input and performs an action.
-Contracts may display output, modify the environment, or produce some other observable effect.
+A contract receives the current value as input and performs an observable action.

 ## Current Contracts